The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 1

-Alternate Dandruff Wash and Normalizing Base Wash — use the Dandruff Wash 1–2× weekly as a preventive maintenance shampoo, alternating with the Normalizing Base Wash for daily cleansing.
-This maintains antifungal coverage without creating the dependency and barrier disruption of daily pharmaceutical shampoo use
+Alternate Dandruff Wash and Normalizing Base Wash — use the Dandruff Wash 1–2× weekly as preventive maintenance, alternating with the Normalizing Base Wash for daily cleansing.
+Keeps coverage without the barrier disruption of daily medicated shampoo

 2

 Identify and manage personal triggers — track flares against stress events, dietary changes, weather shifts, and product changes.
-Most SD patients can identify 2–3 personal triggers that account for the majority of their flares.
-Proactive trigger management reduces flare frequency independently of protocol adherence
+Most people can identify two or three personal triggers that account for the majority of their flares, and managing those reduces flare frequency independently of any product

 3

-If hair loss is concurrent — add follicle supportAlogenic Tonic + Shock Ecology address the follicle-level impact of chronic scalp inflammation on hair density.
-SD management alone does not reverse follicle miniaturization already in progress
+If thinning is also present — add follicle supportAlogenic Tonic and Shock Ecology support the follicle environment and internal nutrition.
+Scalp care alone does not reverse miniaturization already underway

 4

-Kapynatura Anti-Stress — cortisol management — Valerian, Passionflower, and Hawthorn regulate the cortisol-driven hormonal environment that disrupts scalp microbiome balance and triggers SD flares.
-For patients with stress as a primary trigger, internal cortisol management is as important as any topical protocol
+Kapynatura Anti-Stress — cortisol pathway support — valerian, passionflower, and hawthorn, for the stress-driven pathway that disrupts scalp balance and precedes many flares.
+Where stress is a primary trigger, this matters as much as anything topical

 8. Frequently Asked Questions